How Fast Should a Website Load? Tips & Best Practices

-In December of 2015, Google rolled out a mobile-friendly algorithm update, which had a very specific focus on website slowness.
+In December of 2015, Google rolled out a mobile-friendly algorithm update, which had a very specific focus on website load times.

 Websites that did not load quickly enough on a mobile device were negatively impacted.
 While the update only affected the top 10% of websites ranking in Google’s search engine results pages (SERPs), the impact was huge.